Thank you for taking part again this year. Here’s your step-by-step plan for this year’s BWS.

 - Attach a piece of string to your bottle by punching some holes through the side so that you can hang it up.

-Here’s a quick YouTube Video takes you through the steps needed.
+Here’s a quick YouTube Video that takes you through the steps needed.

-You must put out your trap for 7 days (no more, no less) any time between Saturday 29th August and Sunday 6th September.
+You must put out your trap for 7 days (no more, no less) any time between the start and end dates for each session.

 - Hang up your wasp trap about 1.5m from the ground in a tree or bush,